 •The Armenian Patriarchate of Constantinople, which has jurisdiction in the modern-day Republic of Turkey.
 (Archbishop-Patriarch -Mesrob Mutafyan).

-It shall be noted that The Mother See of Holy Etchmiadzin (Catholicosate of All Armenians) is supreme ecclesiastical authority and centre of the entire Armenian Orthodox Church.
-The Catholicos of Cilicia is equally important and equal in rank with the Mother See, but recognizes the ‘primacy of honour’ of the Catholicos of All Armenians.
+It shall be noted that The Mother See of Holy Etchmiadzin (Catholicosate of All Armenians) is supreme ecclesiastical authority and center of the entire Armenian Orthodox Church.
+The Catholicos of Cilicia is equally important and equal in rank with the Mother See but recognizes the ‘primacy of honor’ of the Catholicos of All Armenians.
 The regional Patriarchates in Jerusalem and Constantinople are autonomous in matters of administration & governance in accordance with the Mother See.
 The regional Patriarchs pledge their allegiance to the Supreme Catholicos-Patriarch of all Armenians.

 Governing Bodies of the Armenian Orthodox Church